lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 3.  **Consent.** A number of people have shared with me that they want to bring LiveJournal like practices to Mastodon, where not everyone sees everything and there is a widespread agreement that you don't share things publicly that weren't initially made public.
 4.  **It's not Twitter**, and we like it like that: A lot of people on Mastodon are there because they did not like what was happening on Twitter.
 They react negatively to people using Mastodon like Twitter (blasting out nothing but self-promotional links; combative behavior).
 5.  **Mastodon slang** Twitter is often referred to as "the birdsite."
 Elon Musk is rarely referred to by name and is often called "Space Karen."

+I am continuing to invite input on this via [our Mastodon account](https://mastodon.social/@gbhnews), so if you have something to say, please feel free to say hi.